Psychological First Aid Training

 Psychological First Aid Trainers may request materials by contacting Dr. Denise Bulling at email@example.com or 402-472-1509.

 This training introduces critical skills in 7 areas:

 - Supportive communication

 - Helping the helper

-Nebraska’s Psychological First Aid curriculum complements that of the National Center for PTSD (NCPTSD).
-Nebraska’s curriculum is designed for non-licensed helpers and an introduction for clinicians.
+Nebraska’s Psychological First Aid curriculum complements the PFA Field Operations Guide developed by the National Child Traumatic Stress Network (NCTSN) and the National Center for PTSD (NCPTSD).
+Nebraska’s curriculum is designed for non-licensed helpers and clinicians.

 © 2005-2022 University of Nebraska Public Policy Center